Albert0i/RedisDump/ScriptingWithLua.md

 ![alt info-memory](img/info-memory.JPG)

-And use `SCRIPT FLUSH` to wipe all out.
+And use `SCRIPT FLUSH` to wipe them out.

 Not every runtime functions can be used, even though it is present in official documentations:
 ```